siddie18/siddie18/README.md

  - I love working with Data:heart:

- - I have experience in working as a Business & Technology Consultant⚡
+ - I have experience working as a Business & Technology Consultant with one of the Big4 Consulting firm⚡

  - Have expertise in applying statistical and analytical techniques in fields of Marketing, Retail, CPG 🔭